Arkansas free child care assistance programs.

 - The state will allow a combination of school and work.
 This can be found to be acceptable if the individual is involved at a minimum of 30 hours between the activities.

-Any type of free financial assistance paid out is determined and based on the availability of government funds and state subsidies.
+Any type of free financial assistance or day care vouchers that are paid out is determined and based on the availability of government funds and state subsidies.
 If there is not a waiting list and if there are government funds available at the time your application is received and approved, you will be contacted by a so called Program Eligibility Specialist from the state of Arkansas.
 They will notify you of the status of your application.

 When your application is reviewed, all income from all family members and sources must be included in the monthly total.
 This includes maybe non-traditional sources such as earned income from SSA, SSI, a pension, VA, etc. Be sure to include all sources or the application can be rejected.